 A final thing to think about is your mind set as you approach a career in the private sector.
 The fundamental difference between the two sectors is that of commerce.
 After all, the private sector business objective is generating profit back to the owner.

-This concept can sometimes be quite challenging for people who are used to working in the public sector.
+This concept can sometimes be quite challenging for people who are used to working in the public sector where money is simply a means of delivering services, rather than something to be made from those services.
 It can also sometimes be a hurdle to get private sector employees to see your potential in achieving their business objectives.

 To overcome these challenges, really consider your strengths, transferable skills, experiences and human qualities.
 What would make you stand out for a private sector role?
 What kind of career would you suit as a former teacher?